 - Varshney, A. (1998).
 “Why Democracy Survives“.
 Journal of Democracy, 9(3), p.
 36-50.

-In terms of what’s next on my reading list, I’m especially looking forward to dig further into the works of Alan Krueger (1960-2019), in honour of him.
+In terms of what’s next on my reading list, I’m especially looking forward to dig further into the works of the economist Alan Krueger (1960-2019) in honour of him.
 He was an academic economist whom I deeply admired since my undergraduate years.
 I looked up to him as one of my lifetime role models: an economist who used economics to serve the public good and avoided being captured by interest groups, which were more likely to push forward economics research that would place society’s most vulnerable groups at greater disadvantages during policy formations.
 He let empirical evidence shape theory rather than the other way around.
-Otherwise, he could’ve just been any conservative, and at times, polemic economist.
+He let big questions drive his methodological meticulousness.
+Otherwise, he could’ve just been any other neo-classical economist.

 Here are a few other works that are soon up for reading: